mvanvu/hummingbird-cms-chatsample/README.md

 ![Peek 2021-03-01 19-57](https://user-images.githubusercontent.com/5796168/109500285-a4b05700-7ac8-11eb-93b8-d0dece392c5c.gif)

 ## How to use
-This plugin is ready to use inside the docker
+This plugin is ready to use inside the docker.
-- Download the zip package and install from the back-end CMS (Plugins menu from the left navigation)
+- Direct install or download the zip package and install from the back-end CMS (Plugins menu from the left navigation)
 - Create a menu for this or browse this URL localhost:9000/chat-sample/index

 ## Note